symphoniacloud/cicada/README.md

 * Set the _Event JSON_ section to `{"lookbackDays": 90}` (adjust the value to more or few days)
 * Click the "Test" button

-This will load more data from your GitHub account, but consider only GitHub Actions Runs will be available more than a couple of weeks in the past.
+This will load more data from your GitHub account, but consider that only GitHub Actions Runs data will be available more than a couple of weeks in the past - you won't see any older Push events

 ### Use Push Notifications